Sale Results at Auction

 The completed bicycle is shown below with Mr Bates, the owner of the shop.
-EG Bates built the frame in the back room.
+His father, EG Bates, built the frame in the back room.

 The process of determining the dimensions of the frame where important, as well as what would be fitted to it.
 A well made bicycle, to your dimensions, feels like an extension of you.
 This is what EG Bates offered.

 Before the frame was sprayed I asked if I could see it.
 I had taken CSE Metalwork and here was the chance to see the work of a master craftsman.
 Mr Bates had some difficulty persuading his father to let me see it.
-It wasn't finished, apparently.
-We looked at, and looked, and it was perfect.
+Apparently it wasn't finished.
+We looked at, and looked, again, it was perfect.
 The finish of the bare metal was so good that it looked as if it has been painted that colour.
-Even the joints needed very close inspection to see that the bracing.
+Even the joints needed very close inspection to see the bracing.
 It is made of Reynolds 531 steel tubing and had Campagnolo ends.
 No one had every asked to see the frame before it was painted.
 Another odd request, if not unique, was certainly the first.
 I have my name stamped on the bottom bracket of the frame, next to the serial number.

 I already had a good idea what I wanted from having built recently two Holdsworthy and before that two three other racing bicycles (an all chrome Raleigh, a Carlton and a frame I purchased from a fellow member of the Grantham cycling club).
 The TA Chain set was on a long waiting list, about 26 weeks.
 The GB handle bars and stem where hard to find.
 The Macfac centre pull brakes, Simplex front and rear derailleurs, Campagnolo pedals, head set and hubs.
-The selection of gears I had worked out by writing a programme in BASIC feed into the mainframe at Fords Motor Company in Dagenham, which the school I taught at had access to.
-I looked for a logarithmic change in gear ratio making it closer at the top gears and larger in the low gears.
+The selection of gears I had worked out by writing a programme in BASIC.
+The school where I taught mathematics had access to the mainframe at Fords Motor Company in Dagenham via teletype and dial up modem.
+I developed an algorithm to look for a logarithmic change in gear ratio making it closer at the top gears and larger in the low gears.
 The 50 and 60 teeth rings where unusually large, as was the long crank.

-Even at my fitness pushing the top gear with 9.2 metres travelled for each turn of the pedals was hard work.
-The bottom gear with 50 teeth on the front and 30 on the gear block was pedalling like hell to get anywhere but made going up hills a breeze.
+Even at my fitess, pushing the top gear with 9.2 metres travelled for each turn of the pedals was hard work.
+The bottom gear with 50 teeth on the front and 30 on the gear block was pedalling like mad to get anywhere, but made going up hills a breeze.

 Although built for touring, and it was the bicycle I cycled from East Ham to Dover on, it was my daily trip on the North Circular to New Southgate that it was most used.